Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Experiments

 As shown in Figure~\ref{masking_validation}, the modulated degradation feature consistently outperforms the raw degradation feature.
-On average over the gaussian blur and noise subsets, $\dot D$ improves SROCC from $0.884$ to $0.934$ and PLCC from $0.871$ to $0.923$, while reducing RMSE from $0.312$ to $0.268$.
+On average over the TID2013 subsets, $\dot D$ improves SROCC from $0.884$ to $0.934$ and PLCC from $0.871$ to $0.923$, while reducing RMSE from $0.312$ to $0.268$.
 In the fixed-level cross-content ranking experiment, $\dot D$ improves the mean-level SROCC from $0.228$ to $0.438$, the mean-level PLCC from $0.201$ to $0.411$, and the pairwise accuracy from $0.462$ to $0.620$.
 Moreover, in reference sensitivity alignment, $\dot D$ improves the sensitivity SROCC from $0.214$ to $0.372$ and the sensitivity PLCC from $0.238$ to $0.418$, while increasing the mean curve SROCC from $0.928$ to $0.982$.

-These results indicate that the causal modulation does not simply improve quality prediction performance, but also enhances the alignment between degradation representations and content-dependent perceptual responses.
 Since the fixed-level ranking experiment controls the physical distortion strength, the improvement of $\dot D$ suggests that the proposed method can, to some extent, model the content-dependent visibility of distortions across different distortion types.
-This provides empirical evidence that the proposed causal layer can simulate the visual masking effect in the zero-shot setting.
+These results suggest that the proposed modulation improves the alignment with content-dependent perceptual responses, which is consistent with the visual masking effect.

-\subsection{Few-shot experiments}
+\subsection{Few-shot Experiments}